rtlab1417/STM32_intro_shared/README.md

 *Will add on as the practices expanding.*

 Comment 1:
 It is encouraged to enter / code each practice personally.
 Avoid cloning a project at the beginning of learning.

+> [!NOTE]
+> It is encouraged to enter / code each practice personally.
+Avoid cloning a project at the beginning of learning.

 Comment 2:
 *It is encouraged to enter / code each practice personally.
 Avoid cloning a project at the beginning of learning!*